BeauJoh/thesis/seminar/slides.md

 # Schedulers and the Importance of Prediction

 * Increasingly heterogeneous at a node level.
+* Scheduling work to the most appropriate device is an open problem!
 * Schedulers responsible for choosing the right tool for the job.
 * Accelerator aware schedulers include StarPU \footnote{C. Augonnet, S. Thibault, R. Namyst, and P.-A. Wacrenier, “StarPU: A unified platform for task scheduling on heterogeneous multicore architectures,” Concurrency and Computation: Practice and Experience, vol. 23, no. 2, pp. 187–198, 2011.}, Ompss \footnote{A. Duran et al., “Ompss: A proposal for programming heterogeneous multi-core architectures,” Parallel Processing Letters, vol. 21, no. 02, pp. 173–193, 2011.} and CoreTSAR \footnote{T. R. Scogland, W.-c.
 Feng, B. Rountree, and B. R. de Supinski, “Coretsar: Adaptive worksharing for heterogeneous systems,” in International supercomputing conference, 2014, pp. 172–186.}.

 # The Problem

-* Schedulers track dependencies within tasks and schedule to minimize, compute time/energy, compute bandwidth and latency.
+* Schedulers track dependencies within tasks and schedule to minimize compute time/energy, compute bandwidth and latency.
 * Scheduling work to the most appropriate accelerator at the granularity of function call level or the work inside a single parallel region.
 * Better manage resources of supercomputers by keeping codes running on the best accelerator.
-* *But* current approaches run every new code on all available accelerators to determine initial performance $\rightarrow$ wasteful!
+* **But** current approaches run every new code on all available accelerators to determine initial performance $\rightarrow$ wasteful!

 # Thesis Statement